Aliasmk/aliasmk.github.io/_posts/2022-12-16-version-control-for-pcb-design.md

 caption="Our humble LED circuit" alttext="A screenshot of KiCAD showing a circuit with a battery, resistor and an LED."%}

 Our masterpiece is complete!
 Let's commit our changes, lest this beast of a circuit be disturbed.
-Save and close the schematic, then right click into the trunk folder, then click SVN Commit.
+Save and close the schematic, then right-click into the trunk folder, then click SVN Commit.
 The Commit Description section is where you would normally enter a brief description of your changes, but for now we'll just write "Initial Commit".
 Check the boxes next to the .kicad_pro, .kicad_pcb, and the .kicad_sch files in the area below to ensure they are included.
 Click OK, and the data will be sent to the repository database.

 {% include imgwcaption.html
 imgroot=page.imgroot